 Expands to true if the feature Feature is enabled.

-The ?FEATURE\ENABLED() macro was introduced in Erlang/OTP 25.
+This macro was introduced with OTP release 25.

 6.10.4 Macros Overloading

 It is possible to overload macros, except for predefined macros.
 An overloaded macro has more than one definition, each with a different number of arguments.